Cloud Connect Introduction

 How do Cloud Connect and Decision Engine work together?

-The key difference between a Cloud Connection and standard Integration is that Cloud Connect only pulls in audience membership into Lytics based on your query to your database.
+The key difference between Cloud Connection and standard a Integration is that Cloud Connect only pulls in audience membership into Lytics based on your SQL query to your database.
 No other data will be pulled in directly from your data warehouse.
-Lytics Cloud Connect is designed to allow marketers to access their existing “source of truth” customer data in their data warehouse without importing and duplicating it to create Lytics audiences that are activated in downstream tools.
+Lytics Cloud Connect is designed to allow marketers to access their existing “source of truth” customer data in their data warehouse without duplicating it to create Lytics audiences that are activated in downstream tools.

 As an example, let’s compare setting up a BigQuery Cloud Connection (new capability) and setting up a BigQuery Import Activity Job (existing capability).